Kajalsah7611/Kajalsah7611/README.md

 ## Tech Stack

-- 💻 Proficient in HTML, CSS, and JavaScript.
+- 💻 Proficient in HTML, CSS, Bootstrap and JavaScript.
 - 🌐 Experience with front-end frameworks like React.
 - 📊 Familiar with back-end technologies such as Node.js and Core PHP.
 - 🛢️ Knowledgeable in database management: